mcilloni/mcilloni.github.io/_posts/2021-01-20-cxx-cross-clang.md

 zpipe: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), statically linked, with debug_info, not stripped
 ```

-Changing CC is then possible to force Clang to only ever link `-static`, which can be useful with build systems that don't play nicely with statically linking.
+It is thus possible to force Clang to only ever link `-static` by setting $CC to `musl-clang-static`, which can be useful with build systems that don't play nicely with statically linking.
 From my experience, the worst offenders in this regard are Autotools (sometimes) and poorly written Makefiles.

 ### Conclusions

-Cross-compiling C and C++ is and will always (probably) be an annoying task, but it has sucked immensely less since LLVM became production-ready.
+Cross-compiling C and C++ is and will probably always be an annoying task, but it has got much better since LLVM became production-ready and widely available.
 Clang's `-target` option has saved me countless man-hours that I would have instead wasted building and re-building GCC and Binutils over and over again.

 Alas, all that glitters is not gold, as is often the case.
 There is still code around that only builds with GCC due to nasty GNUisms (I'm looking at you, Glibc).
-Cross compiling for Windows/MSVC is still bordeline unfeasible due to how messy the whole Visual Studio toolchain is.
+Cross compiling for Windows/MSVC is also bordeline unfeasible due to how messy the whole Visual Studio toolchain is.

 Furthermore, while targeting arbitrary triples with Clang is now definitely simpler that it was, it still pales in comparison to how trivial cross compiling with Rust or Go is.

 One special mention among these new languages should go to Zig, and its goal to also make C and C++ easy to build for other platforms.

-The `zig cc` and `zig c++` commands have the potential to become an amazing swiss-army knife tool for cross compiling.
-Thanks to Zig shipping a copy of `clang` and large chunks of projects such as Glibc, Musl, libc++ and MinGW, the `zig` tool is capable to build on demand the required libraries for a few supported triples:
+The `zig cc` and `zig c++` commands have the potential to become an amazing swiss-army knife tool for cross compiling, thanks to Zig shipping a copy of `clang` and large chunks of projects such as Glibc, Musl, libc++ and MinGW.
+Any required library is then built _on-the-fly_ when required:

 ```shell
 $ zig c++ --target=x86_64-windows-gnu -o str.exe str.cc